 Prevention of Ebola and Marburg Virus Infections

-Several vaccines and antiviral drugs have been developed.
-An Ebola vaccine in use in West Africa on a limited scale during outbreaks since 2016 was approved by the US Food and Drug Administration in December 2019 for use in people 18 years of age and older.
-Two Ebola vaccines Ebola Vaccine rVSV-ZEBOV is the only vaccine approved for use in the United States by the U.S. Food and Drug Administration (FDA) for prevention of Ebola virus disease caused by Zaire ebolavirus species.... read more are in routine use in the Democratic Republic of the Congo (DRC).
+Several vaccines and antiviral medications have been developed.
+A Zaire Ebola vaccine in use in West Africa on a limited scale during outbreaks since 2016 was approved by the US Food and Drug Administration in December 2019 for use in people 18 years of age and older.
+Two Zaire Ebola vaccines Ebola Vaccine rVSV-ZEBOV is the only vaccine approved for use in the United States by the U.S. Food and Drug Administration (FDA) for prevention of Ebola virus disease caused by Zaire ebolavirus species... read more are in routine use in the Democratic Republic of the Congo (DRC).
+These vaccines are only for the Zaire Ebola and do not provide cross-protection against the Sudan Ebola virus disease.
+Vaccines for Sudan Ebola viruses disease are also being developed.

 Strict isolation is needed to prevent spread.
 Isolating people with symptoms of possible Ebola or Marburg virus infection in facilities used only for that purpose can help.
 These facilities can safely handle the infected body fluids.
 Individuals who have been in contact with infected people should be vaccinated.